-Psoriasis is a skin condition which causes patches, or ‘plaques’, of well-defined red, flaky, scaly skin.
-The most common areas are elbows, knees and scalp, but the rash can appear anywhere on the body.
+Psoriasis is a skin condition which causes patches, or ‘plaques’, of well-defined red, flaky skin sometimes covered with silvery scales.
+The most common areas are elbows, knees, scalp and lower back, but the rash can appear anywhere on the body.

 What are the symptoms of psoriasis?